23+ Questions To Ask Before Hiring a CRO Agency

 CRO projects require a lot of time.
 There are too many resources involved.

 Trying to measure the activity of a CRO agency by looking at the number of experiments they produce in a month is also not a good idea.
-You can create 10 experiments in month in less than 10 hours.
+You can create 10 experiments in a month in less than 10 hours.

 What if the agency doesn’t tell me how much time they spend on my project?